What is a Home Health Aide?

 What is the workplace of a Home Health Aide like?

 Home health aides can work in a variety of settings.
 Many are employed in the home health care services field and are staffed out to homes.
-Other facilities include mental health and substance abuse facilities, nursing care facilities, community care homes for the elderly or individual and family employment.
-Out of all these workplace settings, hospice, home health, and private care remain among the most popular locations to work among health aides.
+Other facilities include mental health and substance abuse facilities, nursing care facilities, community care homes for the elderly, or individual and family employment.
+Hospice, home health, and private care remain among the most popular workplaces for home health aides.

 Home Health Aide Guide